 Mount Sinai’s ongoing intellectual, humanistic, and financial growth is evident in the new Center for Science and Medicine.
 This state-of-the-art facility integrates clinical and basic science research with an ambulatory care center, uniting clinicians, scientists, educators and their colleagues in a unique, collaborative way.

-This new building, currently nearing completion next to the Medical Center, is the vision of the highest-ranking leaders of the institution, who are themselves psychiatrists: Ken Davis, MD, who is CEO of the Medical Center, and Dennis Charney, MD, Dean of the Medical School.
+This new building, recently completed next to the Hospital, is the vision of the highest-ranking leaders of the institution, who are themselves psychiatrists: Ken Davis, MD, who is CEO of the Hospital, and Dennis Charney, MD, Dean of the Medical School.
 This is a reflection of the esteem of psychiatry within the institution, and the level of importance given the study of the brain and mind.

 Icahn School of Medicine